nakrakiiya/.emacs.d/elpa/flycheck-mercury-readme.txt

-Add a Mercury checker to Flycheck using the Melbourne Mercury Compiler
+Add a Mercury checker to Flycheck using the Melbourne Mercury Compiler.